hasanabbassorathiya/News_App/README.md

 Don’t forget to star our GitHub repo if you haven’t already!

-If you’re enjoying using Refine, a 🌟 goes a long way toward showing others.
+If you’re enjoying using this News App, a 🌟 goes a long way toward showing others.
 Everyone counts!

 Thank you 🙏